An Ultimate Guide to 2025 DELF & DALF Exam

 Still, most acknowledge and accept DELF scores and credentials, no matter when you took the test.

-They conduct DELF and DALF exams several times yearly at hundreds of approved test centers across the globe.
-Usually, they organize in March, June, September, and December.
+They conduct DELF and DALF exams several times yearly at hundreds of approved test centers worldwide.
+They usually organize nearly 8 to 10 times in January, February, March, May, June, September, October, November, and December.

 The specific test dates may differ depending on the country and the authorized testing center.